thejsway/thejsway/README.md

 ## Published version

-This book is also available as a [multi-format, DRM-free ebook](https://leanpub.com/thejsway), with an option to buy the commented source code for all exercises and projects.
-The ebook has no minimal price for now: this will eventually change once the book is finished.
+This content is also available as a [multi-format, DRM-free ebook](https://leanpub.com/thejsway), with an option to get the commented source code for all exercises and projects.

-If you like the content you find here and want to support this effort, your financial contribution would be much appreciated.
+If you like what you find here and want to support this effort, your financial contribution would be much appreciated.
 Thanks in advance!